TACC/coe-332-sp21/docs/week10/deployments.rst

   * The ``volumeMounts`` describe a ``mountPath`` in the container that should be provided by a volume instead of what might (possibly) be contained in the image at that path.
 Whatever is provided by the volume will overwrite anything in the image at that location.
-  * The ``volumes`` stanza describes a volume with a given name should be fulfilled with a specific persistentVolumeClaim.
+  * The ``volumes`` stanza state that a volume with a given name should be fulfilled with a specific persistentVolumeClaim.
     Since the volume name (``hello-<username>-data``) matches the name in the ``volumeMounts`` stanza, this volume will be used.
   * In k8s, a persistent volume claim makes a request for some storage from a storage resource configured by the k8s